Tips to Shoot Better Vacation Photos

 An ND filter stops light.
-That has its benefits, beyond just the obvious ones which I have already discussed before.
+That has its benefits, beyond just the obvious ones which I have already discussed before (see: 3 must have filters).
 An ND filter allows you to shoot wide open even during day time.

 Meaning you can use an aperture much larger than what the exposure meter suggests considering the ambient light value in the scene.
 This way you can get those nice out of focus or bokeh even for broad daylight portraits.

 7. Use the Quick Recall Buttons on Your Camera

 Recall buttons are those instant camera settings which are life savers in some situations.
 Let’s say that you notice your son about to make dive right into the hotel pool and make a splash.

 You pick up your camera and by the time you set it to a fast aperture and continuous auto-focus, fast ISO, etc. you miss the moment.
 Did that ever happen to you?
 I bet it has.

 To avoid heartburns like this, save your most used camera settings which you can recall with just one button or dial touch.
 My Nikon has two such instant recall buttons – U1 and U2.
 It saves me an incredible amount of time when I need my camera to capture.

 Back button focusing is basically about assigning the task of focusing to a button other than the shutter release.
 Usually, the shutter release serves the dual purpose of focusing and image making.